bminer/node-mysql-queues/README.md

 ### Fortunately, there are a few solutions...

-Possible solutions include:
+Possible solutions include: (in order of personal preference)

- * Using synchronous I/O operations (i.e. readFileSync in this case)
  * Performing your asynchronous operation BEFORE you execute any queued queries (i.e. we could have read "foobar.txt" first, then executed the query.
+ I understand... most of the time, this is not possible.
  * Call `Queue.pause()` right before the asynchrous operation.
-This is the easy way out, but it comes at a cost.
+This is the easy way out, but it comes at a slight cost.
 If you pause a Queue, no query can be executed during the asynchronous operation.
-In other words, if you can avoid `Queue.pause()`, you should do so.
+So, for scalability reasons, be sure that your asynchronous operation runs quickly (i.e. a Redis command or something).
+ * Using synchronous I/O operations (i.e. readFileSync in this case).
+This is "just as bad" as calling `Queue.pause()` because the query execution is paused during the synchronous operation, which will take just as long.

+And finally, to be clear, you are allowed to do asynchronous calls within the query callback of a transaction.
+You just need to `commit()` or `rollback()` or `pause()` beforehand because the Queue will be empty by the time the asynchronous operation completes.